 IEEE Future Networks Tech Focus Author Guidelines

-IEEE Future Networks Tech Focus, an online publication distributed via email, features practical and timely technical information and forward-looking commentary on developments and deployments of current and future generations of networking around the world.
+IEEE Future Networks Tech Focus, an online publication indexed by all search engines and promoted by IEEE Future Networks, features practical and timely technical information and forward-looking commentary on developments and deployments of current and future generations of networking around the world.

-The IEEE Future Networks Intiative Web Portal (http://futurenetworks.ieee.org) is home to IEEE Future Networks Tech Focus.
+The IEEE Future Networks Technical Community Web Portal (http://futurenetworks.ieee.org) is home to IEEE Future Networks Tech Focus.
 The leadership of the publication include:

 IEEE Future Networks Tech Focus publishes articles of 1000-2000 words authored by a mix of IEEE and non-IEEE members.
 When you offer or accept an invitation to submit an article, please provide your IEEE affiliation.
-Please also provide 1-2 images or drawings to help illustrate your article.
+Please also provide 1-2 images or drawings to help illustrate your article, with appropriate citations.

-Submitted articles are edited and reviewed before being assigned to a specific issue.
-Final articles, revised if necessary to accommodate reviewers’ comments, will be published with a bio and headshot photograph for all authors.
+Submitted articles are edited and peer-reviewed before being assigned to a specific issue.
+Final articles, revised if necessary to accommodate reviewers’ comments, should be submitted with a bio and headshot photograph of all authors.
 Articles are accepted on a rolling basis and will be assigned a particular deadline and issue by the Managing Editor.